openstack-archive/puppet-monasca/README.md

 #### monasca_config

-The `monasca_config` provider is a children of the ini_setting provider.
+The `monasca_config` provider is a child of the ini_setting provider.
 It allows one to write an entry in the `/etc/monasca/monasca.conf` file.

 ```puppet
 monasca_config { 'DEFAULT/debug' :